Calcium carbonate overdoseTums overdose; Calcium overdose

 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)

-Because calcium carbonate is considered fairly nontoxic, recovery is quite likely.
-Chronic overuse is more serious than a single overdose.
-Few patients die from an antacid overdose.
+Calcium carbonate is not very poisonous.
+Recovery is quite likely.
+But, long-term overuse is more serious than a single overdose, because it can cause kidney damage.
+Few people die from an antacid overdose.

 Raasch RH.
 Pharmacology of antimicrobials, antifungals, and antivirals.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 155.